Solatube sun pipe tube lengths - the long and the short of it

 This all depends on how reflective the tube is and each type of system uses different levels of reflectivity.
-Fortunately, Spectralight® Infinity Tubing used in Solatube sun pipe Systems is made of the world’s most reflective material.
+Fortunately, Spectralight® Infinity Tubing used in Solatube sun tunnel systems is made of the world’s most reflective material.
 Used inside a Solatube it ensures the maximum amount of light that enters the Solatube at the top can be reflected, or bounced, down the tube into the room below.

 Other systems use less reflective material, frequently 98% reflective.
 Now this may not sound very different from 99.7% reflective, but let me assure you, it makes a very big difference and I’ll explain why.

 Each time light bounces or reflects off a surface inside a Solatube with 99.7% reflective material it loses just 0.3% of its energy, or its light.
 Whereas with 98% reflective material, each time light bounces it loses 2% of its light.
 Now multiply this up over a number of bounces that light has to make to get down a tube, and we’ll keep this simple and base it on 10 bounces (but it could be 20 or 50 or 100…).
 The 98% reflective tube loses a whopping 20% of the light as it travels down the tube.